Pareshpatel90/bootstrap-wp-theme/README.md

 # bootstrap-wp-theme
-Using Bootstrap create basic wordpress theme.
-Using this template we can convert boostarp html template to wordpress
+Creating a basic WordPress theme using Bootstrap involves several steps.
+Here's a step-by-step guide to help you create a WordPress theme that incorporates Bootstrap and includes the features mentioned below:
-- dynamic menu with submenu
+- Enqueue Bootstrap CSS and JS
-- Logo manage by customize
+- Dynamic Menu with Submenu
-- Custom post type
+- Manage Logo with Customizer
-- Sidebar
+- Custom Post Type
-- Category, Search and Tag page setup with pagination
+- Setup Sidebar
-- template setup
+- Category, Search, and Tag templates Setup with Pagination
-- custom breadcrumb setup
+- Custom Breadcrumb